A Canoe Adventures canoe on the River Dart, view from Sharpham's rewilding fields

 This day is for you if you are:

-• You and your family or friends would love to connect tothenatural world through music with a liked minded group.
+• Keen to connect to the natural world through music with a liked-minded group.

 • Interested in a fun, fascinating and outdoor event